Court grants ICPC’s request to freeze bank accounts linked to ex-Gov Yari

+News Agency of Nigeria (NAN) reports that the account numbers, with United State (US) dollars and Nigerian naira, are domiciled in Zenith and Polaris Banks.

-ICPC had sought the court order in an ex parte motion with file number: CS/916/19 brought by its Counsel, E.O.
-Akponimisingha, to freeze the ex-governor’s account.
+ICPC had sought the court order in an exparte motion with file number: CS/916/19 brought by its Counsel, Osuobeni Akponimisingha, to freeze the ex-governor’s accounts.

 Akponimisingha, who is a Senior Legal Officer with the commission, said the motion exparte was dated Aug.
 5 and filed on Aug.
 6.

-The News Agency of Nigeria (NAN) reports that Mr Yari and two others are respondents in the case.
+The News Agency of Nigeria (NAN) reports that Mr Yari, Kayatawa Nigeria Limited and B.T.
+Oil and Gas Nigeria Limited are 1st, 2nd and 3rd respondents respectively.

 The lawyer told Justice Taiwo Taiwo that the commission sought the order of the court based on the law that gives the court the jurisdiction to hear the case.

-”The motion is praying for 10 orders.
-Nine orders are the main while the tenth order is omnibus,” he said.
+He said the motion prayed for 10 orders “and nine orders are the main while the tenth order is omnibus.”

+According to him, the applicant is praying the court for an order of interim forfeiture of all the funds being proceeds of some unlawful activity allegedly stashed in the Zenith and Polaris Banks.

 He also said that the respondents should within 14 days file an affidavit on why the money should not be forfeited.